nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	GetBySenderOrderedByAmountDescending(sender) – search for all transactions with a specific sender and return them ordered by amount descending.
 If there are no such transactions throw InvalidOperationException

 	GetByReceiverOrderedByAmountThenById(receiver) – returns all transactions with a particular receiver ordered by amount descending, then by id ascending.
 If there are no such transactions throw InvalidOperationException

+	GetByTransactionStatusAndMaximumAmount(status, amount) – returns all transactions with given status and the amount less or equal to a maximum allowed amount ordered by amount descending.
+Returns an empty collection if no such transactions were found